Current members of the National Security Telecommunications Advisory Committee.

 Dr. Thomas Kennedy

-Dr. Thomas Kennedy is Chairman and CEO for Raytheon Company.
-He is also Chairman of Forcepoint – a Raytheon joint venture established in 2015 to provide defense-grade cybersecurity solutions for the commercial market.
-Dr. Kennedy previously served as Raytheon’s Executive Vice President and COO, President of the company’s Integrated Defense Systems business, Vice President of Tactical Airborne Systems for Raytheon Space and Airborne Systems, and as Mission Systems Integration Vice President with responsibility for the U.K. Ministry of Defence Airborne Stand-Off Radar program.
-Prior to joining Raytheon, Dr. Kennedy served in the U.S. Air Force where he attained the rank of captain.
-Dr. Kennedy earned a Doctorate in engineering from the University of California, Los Angeles; and Bachelor’s and Master’s Degrees in electrical engineering from Rutgers University and the Air Force Institute of Technology, respectively.
+Dr. Kennedy is currently the Chairman and CEO of Raytheon.
+He previously served as Raytheon’s Executive Vice President and COO, President of the company’s Integrated Defense Systems business, Vice President of Tactical Airborne Systems for Raytheon Space and Airborne Systems, and as Vice President of Mission Systems Integration.
+Dr. Kennedy is also Chairman of Forcepoint, which is a Raytheon joint venture.
+Prior to Raytheon, Dr. Kennedy served in the U.S. Air Force where he attained the rank of Captain.

 Mr. Mark McLaughlin